 exchanged during the FT protocol reassociations within the same ESS.

 For other cases, the non-AP STA sends the identifier, if it has one and opts-in to using it, during the initial 4-way handshake in the

 EAPOL-Key message 2/4 and the AP sends a new identifier in the EAPOL-Key message 3/4.
-When

-the non-AP STA sends the opaque identifier, it shall send the most recently received value from an

-AP in the ESS without modification.